 Exploitation

 The action of unfairly taking advantage of and benefiting from resources that do not belong to oneself.
-An exploitative relationship describes an unjust social relationship ruled by imbalance of power or value.
+An exploitative relationship describes an unjust social relationship ruled by an imbalance of power or value.

 Indigenous People

 The inheritors and practitioners of unique cultures who originate or occur naturally in a particular place.
 There is no singularly authoritative definition of indigenous people as the identification is up to the indigenous people themselves.